Current Vacancies

 About You

-To be considered as our Senior Evaluation Manager, you will need:
+To be considered as a Research Officer, you will need:

 Webrecruit and the Education Endowment Foundation are equal opportunities employers, value diversity and are strongly committed to providing equal employment opportunities for all employees and all applicants for employment.
 Equal opportunities are the only acceptable way to conduct business and we believe that the more inclusive our environments are, the better our work will be.

-So, if you’re looking for an impactful role as a Senior Evaluation Manager, please apply via the button shown.
+So, if you’re ready to contribute to high-quality research and help shape evidence-informed education as a Research Officer, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.

 Function